DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ### Preparing Geographic Data for Kepler.gl and Flowmap.gl

-For Kepler and Flowmap all we need to get mapping a few columns in a spreadsheet (the csv's in this repo) that have simple point coordinates: latitude and longitude.
+For Kepler and Flowmap all we need to get mapping are a few columns in a spreadsheet (the csvs in this repo) that have simple point coordinates: latitude and longitude.
 Let's look at the first column in the Data.csv that has geographic information:

 ![Img_1](/imgs/Img_1.png)

+This shows geographic coordinates associated with an artist's birth city (also note the duplicates but don't worry about them).
+In addition to these coordinates, there are numerous other columns that have geographic cooordinates.
+Because they are all named differently, Kepler will treat them as different files and create a layer for them.

 ### Uploading Data into Kepler.gl